 At The Exeter Dental Centre we take your experience of our care very seriously, we want you to have a pleasant time with us and we will do our utmost to ensure this happens.
-However we do understand that some patients have severe phobias and fears of visiting the dentist, often related to a previous traumatic experience and can only consider treatment if sedation is an option.
+However, we do understand that some patients have a severe phobia of visiting the dentist, often related to a previous traumatic experience and can only consider treatment if sedation is an option.
 We go to great lengths to ensure all our dentistry is gentle and comfortable, investing in the latest materials, equipment and training to ensure optimum care, but for those who really would prefer a little more help, then we are pleased to offer the option of Intravenous Sedation.

 We work with a wonderful team who oversee IV Sedation and we are always on hand to answer any questions you may have.

 We promise we’re a friendly bunch and would love to help you get the treatment you need.

 Do you have any of the following?
 If so then IV sedation could help you receive the dental treatment you require without anxiety, stress or fear.

 - Very sensitive gag reflex or difficulty opening your mouth